kcohen1997/Now-Playing-On-West-End/README.md

    cd current-broadway-show-list
 ```

-This will create a copy of the project and move you into the folder containing the project.
+This will create a copy of the project and send you to the folder containing the project.

 ### Step 2: Install Dependencies